nanoframework/nanoframework.github.io/content/esp32/build_ESP32_libraries.md

 Start Msys command shell C:\msys32\mingw32.exe

-From the command shell change to each of the projects directories you build and make the project.
+From the command shell change to each of the projects directories you created and make the project.
 For example if project is under IDF examples dir then:-

 cd /c/esp32_tools/esp-idf-v3.3.5/examples/Wroom32